 Attack of the 50 Foot Woman

 Cinema-goers were no strangers to oversized men and giant apes, but 1958 saw the first female colossus hit the city in Attack of the 50 Foot Woman.

 Painted by realist artist Reynold Brown, the movie poster shows the giant woman terrorising citizens from what looks like a height much greater than 50 feet.

 In 1964, ten members of the African National Congress, including Walter Sisulu and Nelson Mandela, were charged with sabotage against the apartheid state.

 The Anti-Apartheid Movement created this poster as part of a global campaign in response to fears that the defendants would be sentenced to death.

-Italian designer Massimo Vignelli experimented with color and depth-perception by layering the text in his 1970 poster for Knoll Textiles.
-The stacked letters overlap, creating new color mixes, but the brand name remains legible.
+Italian designer Massimo Vignelli experimented with colour and depth-perception by layering the text in his 1970 poster for Knoll Textiles.
+The stacked letters overlap, creating new colour mixes, but the brand name remains legible.

 Capturing our fear of the unknown in one image, Roger Kaste’s poster shows the moment before the great white attacks Chrissie Watkins.